 Q: Should I amend my Canadian will if I own real estate in the U.S.?

 A: In some cases it would be preferable to have a specific, English-language will for that property.
 Such a specific will could make it easier to transfer the property to the heirs at the time of death.

 Do you have questions relating to U.S. tax issues?
-The tax experts of Raymond Chabot Grant Thornton can help you!
+Our tax experts can help you.

 25 Jan 2018 | Written by :